Mama Lisa's World

 What’s it called in your language?
 Please let us know in the comments below.

-This artilce was posted on Friday, December 9th, 2011 at 7:09 pm and is filed under Candy Apples, Countries & Cultures, Desserts, English, France, French, Languages, Words & Phrases.
+This article was posted on Friday, December 9th, 2011 at 7:09 pm and is filed under Candy Apples, Countries & Cultures, Desserts, English, France, French, Languages, Words & Phrases.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 1. Rosario Says: